caldric/100-days-of-code/log.md

 **Thoughts**: Fucking awesome.
 I'm loving it.
 Not quite the productivity I had in mind, but sometimes you just gotta let go and dive down the rabbit hole.

+### Day 18: 6 February 2021 (Saturday)

+**Today's Progress**: I "completed" configuring my tmux + vim setup (with fish); I will continue to use VS Code + vim as my daily driver.

+#### **Thoughts**

+After going through this experience here's what I would tell my past self:

+If you only care about straight-up results/productivity and you already have zsh + Oh My Zsh + configs + established workflows, don't switch.
+It's the same as QWERTY to Colemak or Dvorak to Colemak when you already "touch type:" switching to something else will only give you marginal results.

+That being said, if you're only using the default bash, I would definitely recommend checking fish or zsh + Oh My Zsh.
+Fish has better default configs.

+You're an iPhone-type person now.
+Sure, you may have tinkered with everything before on an Android, but now it's not as shiny and you care more about simplicity and results.
+What I'm trying to say is, you can do the same things with the default keyboard shortcuts on VS Code.
+Sure, it might be slightly slower than a terminal, but the bottleneck is your brain thinking about the code to write, not your code-editing tool.

+Here's what I've learned:

+- Using tmux and its basic commands/shortcuts
+- Installing plugins in n/vim
+- Implementing better vim workflows by leveraging leader key shortcuts